 Maternal oxytocin levels were examined in both groups to attain much more reliable evidence of the impact of ESTSC and lactation on oxytocin release.
-For that purpose, blood samples were obtained from all women during fascia closure and were subsequently analyzed in a designative laboratory for determining oxytocin levels among the groups using an Elisa kit (IBL International GmbH: RE52331.
-Flughafenstrasse 52a, D-22335 Hamburg, Germany).
-Blood samples were drawn into chilled serum or EDTA (1 mg/mL blood) tubes containing Aprotinin (500 KIU/mL of blood) and were centrifuged within 10 minutes at 1,600 x g for 15 minutes at 4°C. The serum of all participants was stored in a plastic tube at -70°C, until kit application after completion of the clinical trial.
-Oxytocin extraction from an equal volume (500 µl) of serum spiked with 100 pg of oxytocin across all samples and was carried out with a standard protocol using the C18 Sep-Pak column, according to the manufacturer's instructions.
+For that purpose, blood samples were obtained from all women during fascia closure and were subsequently analyzed in a designative laboratory for determining oxytocin levels among the groups using an ELISA kit (IBL International GmbH: RE52331; Flughafenstrasse 52a, D-22335 Hamburg, Germany).
+Blood samples were drawn into chilled serum or EDTA (1 mg/mL blood) tubes containing aprotinin (500 KIU/mL of blood) and were centrifuged within 10 minutes at 1600 x g for 15 minutes at 4°C. The serum of all participants was stored in a plastic tube at –70°C until kit application after completion of the clinical trial.
+Oxytocin extraction from an equal volume (500 µl) of serum spiked with 100 pg of oxytocin across all samples was carried out with a standard protocol using the C18 Sep-Pak column, according to the manufacturer’s instructions.
 An oxytocin standard curve was provided in the ELISA kit with a limit of detection of 15 pg/mL.

-Post-operative pain relief medication during hospitalization was given according to a department protocol.
-Post-operative pain score was measured according to visual analog scale (VAS) from 0 to 10 cm where “no pain” scores 0 and the “worst pain” scores 10.
+Postoperative pain relief medication during hospitalization was given according to a department protocol.
+Postoperative pain score was measured according to visual analog scale (VAS) from 0 to 10 cm, where no pain scored 0 and worst pain scored 10.

-Post-operative routine CBC was drawn within 24 hours after surgery.
+Postoperative routine CBC was drawn within 24 hours after surgery.
 Additional CBC was taken 2 to 3 days after delivery.
 Other blood tests were drawn according to clinical judgment.
-Prior to discharge women were asked to complete a self-reporting satisfaction questionnaire related to their childbirth experience.
-A satisfaction questionnaire that was previously validated for use in clinical trial, was used.12 The questionnaire contains 38 questions and each answer scores on a scale of 1 to 6 (1 least satisfied and 6 most satisfied).
-An average score was made rather than the total score since a number of women did not answers all questions as they assume that they were not relevant.
+Prior to discharge, women were asked to complete a self-reporting satisfaction questionnaire related to their childbirth experience.
+A satisfaction questionnaire that was previously validated for use in clinical trials was used.12 The questionnaire contains 38 questions, and each answer scores on a scale of 1 to 6 (1 = least satisfied and 6 = most satisfied).
+An average score was calculated rather than the total score, since a number of women did not answer all questions because they assumed that some were not relevant.

 Neonates in both groups were assessed at the nursery on admission, including measurement of temperature and glucose level as indicated.

-The primary outcome
+Primary outcome

-ESTSC after vaginal delivery increases milk production, lactation, and may improve outcomes.
+ESTSC after vaginal delivery increases milk production and lactation and may improve outcomes.
 Additionally, oxytocin release, responsible for early PPH reduction, has been reported to increase following ESSC.4-8 Accordingly, the primary outcome examined was the level of postpartum hemoglobin (Hb) at 2 to 3 days after delivery.

-Secondary outcomes included the need for additional perioperative uterotonics use, need for blood transfusion, maternal pain scores, need for additional analgesia or sedatives during and in the immediate post-operative period, maternal infections until discharge, exclusive breastfeeding at discharge, maternal satisfaction, and maternal oxytocin levels.
-Neonatal outcomes included Apgar scores and a composite outcome that comprised neonatal hypothermia, hypoglycemia, jaundice and NICU admission
+Secondary outcomes included the need for additional use of perioperative uterotonics, the need for blood transfusion, maternal pain scores, the need for additional analgesia or sedatives during and in the immediate postoperative period, maternal infections until discharge, exclusive breastfeeding at discharge, maternal satisfaction, and maternal oxytocin levels.
+Neonatal outcomes included Apgar scores and a composite outcome that comprised neonatal hypothermia, hypoglycemia, jaundice, and NICU admission.

 Sample size

 Power analysis was based on Hb level after CD.
 We examined Hb levels of 150 women who underwent planned CD during the year before study initiation.
 We found that the average Hb level was 10.4 ± 1.3 gr/dL.
-In order to detect 0.5 gr/dL difference in favor of women undergoing NCD, 214 women (107 women in each group) were needed with a level of signiﬁcance of 95% (a = 0.05) and a power of 80% (b = 0.2).
+In order to detect a 0.5-gr/dL difference in favor of women undergoing NCD, 214 women (107 women in each group) were needed with a level of signiﬁcance of 95% (α = .05) and a power of 80% (β = 0.2).
 The analysis was performed according to the intention-to-treat principle.

 Randomization